darkivist/Final-Project-Group1/README.md

 # READ ME
 ## NLP Group 1 Project Code

-This repository contains the following directories: Code, Data, Final-Group-Presentation, Final-Group-Project-Report, and Group-Proposal.
+This repository contains the following directories: Code, Data, Final-Group-Presentation, Final-Group-Project-Report, Group-Proposal, and Individual-Final-Project-Report.
 The contents of these directories is as follows:

 CODE - All python code written for the project.
 See separate readme file in this directory documenting specific scripts.